+SCHOOL NATURAL SCIENCES

+ACADEMIC UNIT CHEMISTR ζΥ

-SCHOOL NATURAL SCIENCES ACADEMIC UNIT CHEMISTE CHEMISTRY LEVEL OF STUDIES UNDERGR ADUATE COURSE CODE XO 303 SEMESTER 3rd COURSE TITLE ORGANIC CHEMISTRY OF FUCTIONAL GR OUPS-II if credits are awarded for separate components of exercises, etc. If the credits are awarded for the INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS Lectures 3 5 Seminars 1 Laboratory work 1 Add rows if necessary.
-The organisation of teaching ng methods used are ibed in detail at (d).
-COURSE TYPE Field of Science (Organic Chemistry) general background, special background, specialised general knowledge, skills development PREREQUISITE COURSES: Typically, there are not prerequisite course.
+LEVEL OF STUDIES UNDERGRADUATE

+COURSE CODE XO 303 SEMESTER 3rd

+COURSE TITLE ORGANIC CHEMISTRY OF FUCTIONAL GROUPS-II

+INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS Lectures 3 5 Seminars 1 Laboratory work - Add rows if necessary.
+The organisation of teaching and the teaching methods used are described in detail at (d).
+COURSE TYPE general background, special background, specialised general knowledge, skills development Field of Science (Organic Ch emistry) PREREQUISITE COURSES: Typically, there are not prerequisite course.
 Essentially, the students should possess the knowledge provided through the previously taught theoretical courses: "Structure, Reactivity and Mechanisms in Organic Chemistry" (1st semester) and "Organic Chemistry of Functional Groups I" (2nd semester).
 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
 Teaching may be however performed in English in case foreign students attend the course.
-IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) https://ecl ass.upatras.gr/co urses/
+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) https://eclass.upatras.gr/courses/